ZhaoZeyu1995/openfst-python-documentation/docs/source/index.rst

 Welcome to openfst-python documentation!
 ===================================

-There are basically two different types of links available.

-Here is an example of the link to another file named :doc:`tutorial`.

-Here is an example of the link to a specific section named :ref:`installation`.

-Below is an example of Note!
+For basic usage, please refer to the `official documentation <https://www.openfst.org/twiki/bin/view/FST/PythonExtension>`_.

+This documentation is designed as a complement for the official one, as you may find that the latter is not that comprehensive.

 .. note::

    This project is under active development.

-For basic usage, please refer to the `official documentation <https://www.openfst.org/twiki/bin/view/FST/PythonExtension>`_.

-This documentation is designed as a complementation for the official one, as you may find that the latter is not that comprehensive.

 Contents
 --------